reactive-systems/cabpy/README.md

 #### Related Publication:
 “Causality-Based Game Solving” by Christel Baier, Norine Coenen, Bernd Finkbeiner, Florian Funke, Simon Jantsch and Julian Siber, Accepted at CAV’21.

 Remark: We have observed that the number of subgames for a given benchmark varies depending on the environment.
-Subgame computation depends on the Craig interpolants used, and generally there is no unique inteprolant for two unsatisfiable formulas.
+Subgame computation depends on the Craig interpolants used, and generally there is no unique interpolant for two unsatisfiable formulas.
 We have noticed that the third-party tools we use for SMT solving and interpolation produce different interpolants in different environments, resulting in a varying number of subgames.